 In Alabama, there are a number of rules and regulations when it comes to registering and titling a vehicle.
-It is important for those looking to register and title their vehicles to have an understanding of what is expected of them during the process.
+It is important for those looking to register and transfer titles their vehicles to have an understanding of what is expected of them during the process.
 What is Alabama car title laws and Alabama title application?

 Model Year Title Requirements in Alabama

 If a motor vehicle is 35 years old or less and located in Alabama, and is required to be registered in the state, it will also need an Alabama title.
 Camping trailers that fold or collapse, as well as travel trailers that are less than 20 years old, will need to have a title as well.
 In addition, manufactured homes that are less than 20 years old will need a title.
 The definition for motor vehicle includes cars, motorcycles, mobile trailers, semi-trailers, trucks, truck tractors, trailers, and all other self-propelled or drawn devices except for those that utilize animal power to move, or that are only used on rails or tracks.

 If the trailer is more than 20 years old, or the motor vehicle is more than 35 years old, it will not need to have a title.
 In addition, vehicles owned by a government agency do not need to have a title.
 Vehicles that are owned by manufacturers and dealers that are for sale do not need to have a title either, even if they are driven for demonstration or testing.

 Other vehicles that do not need to have a title in Alabama include ATVs, snowmobiles, off-road vehicles, junk vehicles, boats, or special mobile equipment, vehicles that use animal power to move, pole trailers, and devices for husbandry.
 Utility trailers that can be drawn by a car or truck (driver can’t replace it without other vehicle) do not need a title either.
 In addition, vehicles that are owned by people who are not residents of the state and that are not required to be registered in Alabama will not need to have a title either.